barbosafausto/dotfiles/README.md

 In this rep you can take a look at all the dotfiles I have.

+## i3

+If you want to take a look at the Polybar config file, I recommend you see the one for i3.
+At the end, there are some related command lines.

 ## Keyboard

 Good to point out that the file path is: `/etc/X11/xorg.conf.d/`